Rosa Egipcíaca: Religious life

 In 1754 she founded a new religious house – Recolhimento de Nossa Senhora do Parto (The Convent of Our Lady of Childbirth).
 It was funded by Antônio de Desterro (pt), who was the bishop of Rio de Janeiro.
 The building was on Rua da Assembléia (pt) and many of the twenty-strong order were also black or multiracial women, as well as former prostitutes.
 Egipcíaca led the convent and she expelled parishioners from services if they misbehaved.
 The order developed a focus on the cult of Sts.
 Anna and Joachim, Jesus' grandparents, and on the Heart of St. Joseph.
 It soon came to focus on the person of Egipcíaca herself.
 She combined West African religious practices with Catholic liturgy to develop a new brand of worship.
 This included batuque dancing.
 In 1756 she predicted that a flood would destroy Rio.
-It would carry the convent to Portugal, where she would then marry King Dom Sebastião.
+It would carry the convent to Portugal, where she would then marry "King Dom Sebastião" (a possible conflation of then-current King Dom José and his chief minister Dom Sebastião de Pombal).
 She also devised a new prayer to be used with a rosary in place of the 'Hail Mary'; the prayer was called "the Rosary of Santana" and was in her honour.
 She also performed miraculous healings.

 In 1762 she and Lopes were arrested and imprisoned for taking part in the cult of the Sacred Heart of Jesus.
 They were imprisoned in Rio for one year, and by August 1763 they appeared at the Tribunal of the Saintly Office in Lisbon.
 During their interrogations, Lopes accused Egipcíaca of deceiving him, while she declared that all her visions were true.
 Questioned on five occasions, her last recorded interrogation was in June 1765 by Jeronimo Rogado Carvalho e Silva (pt).
 Subsequently, she worked as a kitchen servant for the Inquisition.